Trespassing laws in Pakistan

 Criminal Intention was defended in one particular case (PLD 1959 Lah.
 495) when an individual claimed that a trespasser was committing criminal trespassing as he came to their land to annoy him.
 However, the courts ruled that criminal trespassing did not take place as the person claiming to be “annoyed” was not on the premises at the time.

 The matter of Trespassing in Pakistan becomes more relevant when we look at the definition of the term “Property”.
 In the Pakistan Penal Code, Property is further exemplified as:-

 - An area of occupancy (for a human dwelling)

 - Buildings used as a Place of Worship

 - A shop or Warehouse

-Once someone enters (or remains in these properties once asked to leave) into these kinds of property (even if they partially, but physically, enter it i.e. even if just their foot enters it) then not only would it be considered an act of Criminal Trespassing, but it would then be considered House Trespassing (Section 442 of the Pakistan Penal Code).
+Once someone enters (or remains in these properties once asked to leave) into these kinds of properties (even if they partially, but physically, enter it i.e. even if just their foot enters it) then not only would it be considered an act of Criminal Trespassing, but it would then be considered House Trespassing (Section 442 of the Pakistan Penal Code).

 However, it is noted in the case with the citation of PLJ 1991 Cr.
 C (Lah.)
-419 that climbing over a roof of a property was not considered an act of trespassing which could have awarded the trespasser a penalty, nor did the court deem it a criminal act when a new building was made which was not in use in PLD 1958 Lah.
+419 that climbing over the roof of a property was not considered an act of trespassing which could have awarded the trespasser a penalty, nor did the court deem it a criminal act when a new building was made which was not in use in PLD 1958 Lah.
 871.